Antonio-Mervyn/solar-flare-vqgan-swinir-clip/README.md

     and high resolution SHARP patches, and reports PSNR and SSIM on a held out test set.
   - `2_swinir_on_generated_images.ipynb`
-    Loads the trained SwinIR checkpoint and applies it to VQ-GAN generated flare and non flare magnetograms, producing 512x512 super resolved versions and saving the figures used in the report.
+  Loads the trained SwinIR checkpoint and applies it to VQ-GAN generated flare and non flare magnetograms, producing 512x512 super resolved versions and visualizing qualitative super resolution results for analysis.

 - `clip_guidance/`
   - `Clip_guidance.ipynb`